Skip to content

 Libpam will automatically mount a network location to the specified folder when a user logs in.

 Cifs-utils is a package that provides the ability to use SMB shares.
-By default, a Linux machine does not have an application to access Windows shares.

 Note